Skip to content

 In short, hybrid bonding is widely seen as the key enabling technology for future generations of high-bandwidth memory (HBM) and other advanced silicon systems.
 The real question is when this future will arrive, as bringing hybrid bonding into high-volume production remains technically challenging.
 Korean equipment makers are therefore pursuing markedly different approaches.

 This article is exclusively available to premium members of Bits&Chips.
 Already a premium member?
 Please log in.
 Not yet a premium member?
-Become one for only €20 and enjoy all the benefits.
+Become one for just €20 for the first year and enjoy all the benefits.

 Login